lawrencejews/lawrencejews/README.md

 # I'm Lawrence
 ## Web Programming and Machine Learning

-I am Lawrence South Korea, and I do web programming and machine learning.
+I am Lawrence in South Korea, and I do web programming and machine learning.
 I really enjoy learning languages and frameworks like Angular, React, and Vue.
 I also work in Machine Learning.

 ## Skills and Experience
 * ⚛️ React